joomlatools/joomlatools-server/README.md

 ## Sites

 Each application can provide multiple websites.
 Sites are proxied through Apache and served by the build in FastCGI Swoole Server.
 A sites Apache vhost configuration is automatically loaded from `/var/www/sites/[name]/config/apache/server.conf`

+Each application can provide multiple websites.
+By default a websites is served using PHP-FPM, through the FastCGI proxy service.

+> A site is stateless single-threaded process run through FastCGI.

 ## Composer